O-BERNARDOFOEGBU/O-BERNARDOFOEGBU/README.md

 Money is just data.
 Banking is state synchronization.
 Downtime is a financial problem before it's an engineering problem.
 If a system isn't observable, it isn't reliable — it's just lucky, temporarily. <br/>

-I'm currently deepening my OpenTelemetry JS contributions toward CNCF maintainer status, and building **KudiTrace**, an AI SRE agent for African financial infrastructure — the natural next step from watching dashboards to building the thing that watches them for you.
+I'm currently deepening my OpenTelemetry JS contributions toward CNCF maintainer status, and building **KudiTrace**, an AI SRE agent for African financial infrastructure — the natural next step from watching dashboards to building the thing that watches them for you.<br/>

+Outside work, I enjoy building products that solve practical business problems—from financial infrastructure to SME operations and digital services.

 <div align="center">
     <img width="60%" src="https://github.com/O-BERNARDOFOEGBU/O-BERNARDOFOEGBU/assets/65433039/cce68e13-7953-434b-a0c0-4ecc22bec058">